programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-25.png" alt="Bar chart depicting average use of named entities across seven genres, with highest counts of PERSON and DATE tags across all genres, with more date tags used in proposals, research papers and creative writing papers and more person tags used in argumentative essays, critique/evaluations, reports and response papers." caption="Figure 25: Bar chart depicting average use of Person, Location, Date, and Work of Art named entities across genres" %}

 As hypothesized at the start of this lesson: more dates and numbers are used in description-heavy proposals and research papers, while more people and works of art are referenced in arguments and critiques/evaluations.
 Both of these hypotheses are predicated on engaging with and assessing other scholarship.

-Interestingly, people and locations are used the most frequently on average across all genres, likely because these often appear in citations.
-Overall, locations are most frequently invoked in proposals and report.
-Though this should be investigated further through close reading, it does follow that these genres would use locations frequently because they are often grounded in real-world spaces in which events are being reported or proposed.
+Interestingly, people and locations are used the most frequently on average across all genres, likely because these concepts often appear in citations.
+Overall, locations are most frequently invoked in proposals and reports.
+Though this should be investigated further through close reading, it does follow that these genres would use locations frequently because they are often grounded in real-world spaces in which events are being reported or imagined.

+#### Analyzing Dates in Named Entities
 Let's explore  patterns of one of these entities usage (dates) further by retrieving the words most frequently tagged as dates in various genres.
-We'll do this by first creating functions to extract the words tagged as date entities in each document and adding the words to a new DataFrame column:
+You'll do this by first creating functions to extract the words tagged as date entities in each document and adding the words to a new DataFrame column:

 ```
 def extract_date_named_entities(doc):